gsk1692/gsk1692.github.io/_posts/2018-07-31-python_talk.md

 <div class="container">
   <p>Delivered a 4-day talk at BLDEACET, Vijayapura (Bijapur), Karnataka from 26th July to 29th July 2018 on "<i>Web Application Development using Python</i>".</p>
   <p>The talk covered various topics on Flask Framework and also on current resesarch trends and how Python can be put to use to great extent.</p>
+  <p>The students gave good feedbacks and suggestions.
+More pleasing things were the attentiveness and willingness of the students to learn and unmatchable hospitality by the organizers!
+Will visit the place again if destiny permits :)</p>
+  <p>Oh yeah!
+They were kind enough to take me to popular monuments like Golgumbaaz and Ibrahim Roza :D</p>
   <h3>Images</h3>
   <div class="row">
     <div class="col-md-4">